Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-0.md

 ~~~

 The rest of the party introduces themselves to each other [Baka, Bastion, G'rung, Nightingale, Tezzaran and Orianna]
 while the G'rung rehydrates and recalls the collective dream that they that past night and that they each inhabited the mind of another character.

-The party then heads
+The party then heads back south.
+Nightingale hears a hiss of snakes up ahead and slinks off to investigate alone.